mourinhan8/cypress-guess-to-earn/README.md

-## 💰 $CP Predictor
+## 💰 BTC Predictor

-A game where you can guess if the price of Cypress token (CP/USD) will be higher or lower after 5 seconds.
-It uses real Cypress prices from trusted online sources and updates in real-time.
+A game where you can guess if the price of BTC (CP/USD) will be higher or lower after 5 seconds.
+It uses real BTC prices from trusted online sources and updates in real-time.

 ## 🎲 How to play it

-- You'll guess whether the price of Cypress will be higher or lower after 5 seconds by clicking the buttons:
+- You'll guess whether the price of BTC will be higher or lower after 5 seconds by clicking the buttons:

   - "Up" button for price going up.
   - "Down" button for price going down.